Black Credit Cards

 • You can transfer your existing card balance to the new card and enjoy an extended interest-free period on that balance, possibly up to 20 months.

 In reality, black cards are more likely to offer bonus points than balance transfer promotions.
-However, it's also worth keeping an eye out for introductory low or zero interest rates on purchases or reduced annual fees for the first year, as these offers are occasionally available.
+However, it's also worth keeping an eye out for introductory low or 0% purchase interest rates or reduced annual fees for the first year, as these offers are occasionally available.

 How much do black credit cards cost?